 Horn of Africa Security Brief

-AQAP militants claimed to launch a complex attack against al Houthi-Saleh forces near Tiab village, al Bayda governorate, Telegram, February 7, 2017.
+AQAP militants ambush al Houthi forces in al Bayda governorate, Telegram, February 7, 2018.